August 19, 2021

 We do not knowingly “sell,” as that term is defined under the CCPA, the personal information of minors under 16 years old who are California residents.

-IX.
+XI.
 INTERNATIONAL TRANSFER

 We are based in the U.S. and the information we collect is governed by U.S. law.
-If you are accessing the Website from outside of the U.S., please be aware that information collected through the Website may be transferred to, processed, stored, and used in the U.S. and other jurisdictions.
+If you are accessing the Sites from outside of the U.S., please be aware that information collected through the Sites may be transferred to, processed, stored, and used in the U.S. and other jurisdictions.
 Data protection laws in the U.S. and other jurisdictions may be different from those of your country of residence.
-Your use of the Website or provision of any information therefore constitutes your consent to the transfer to and from, processing, usage, sharing, and storage of information about you in the U.S. and other jurisdictions as set out in this Policy.
+Your use of the Sites or provision of any information therefore constitutes your consent to the transfer to and from, processing, usage, sharing, and storage of information about you in the U.S. and other jurisdictions as set out in this Policy.

-XI.
+XII.
 PRIVACY NOTICE FOR CALIFORNIA RESIDENTS

 Effective Date: January 1st, 2020